Office of Innovation and Improvement, Department of Education.

 The Secretary uses the following criteria to evaluate an application for a Credit Enhancement for Charter School Facilities grant:

 (a) Quality of project design and significance.
 (35 points) In determining the quality of project design and significance, the Secretary considers—

-(1) The extent to which the grant proposal would provide financing to charter schools at better rates and terms than they can receive absent assistance through the program;
+(1) The extent to which the grant proposal would provide financing to Start Printed Page 62012charter schools at better rates and terms than they can receive absent assistance through the program;

 (2) The extent to which the project goals, objectives, and timeline are clearly specified, measurable, and appropriate for the purpose of the program;

 (3) The extent to which the project implementation plan and activities, including the partnerships established, are likely to achieve measurable objectives that further the purposes of the program;